 - For premium positioning: tiered programs with experiential rewards.

 Step 8: Train your team thoroughly.
-Every staff member should understand how the program works, how to enroll guests and how to process redemptions.
-Create simple reference materials for common scenarios and consider rewarding staff for successful enrollments during launch.
+Every staff member should understand how the program works, how to enroll guests, and how to process redemptions.
+Create simple reference materials for common scenarios.
+Consider rewarding staff for successful enrollments during launch.

 Step 10: Monitor and optimize continuously.
 Review program performance weekly during the first month and monthly thereafter.
-Track enrollment, redemption patterns, visit frequency and average check changes.
-Adjust earn rates, reward options and promotions based on what actually works.
+Track enrollment, redemption patterns, visit frequency, and average check changes.
+Adjust earn rates, reward options, and promotions based on what actually works for your loyal customers.

 Measuring Loyalty Program Success